FaizAlam/notetaking-app/README.md

-# to-dolist-app
+# notetaking-app
-This is a simple to-do list app.Built using ReactJS.
+This is a simple note-taking/making app.
+Built using ReactJS.

 http://faizalam.github.io/to-dolist-app/